-Overall Accountability and Board Responsibilities
+Overall Accountability, Responsibilities and Delegation

-The Board is accountable to the Shareholders and is discharging its corporate accountability.
+Under the leadership of Mr. SABINE Martin Nevil (Chairman of the Board), the Board is accountable to the Shareholders and is discharging its corporate accountability.
 The Board assumes overall responsibility for leadership and monitoring of the Group.
 The Directors are collectively responsible for promoting the success of the Group by directing and supervising the Group's affairs as well as monitoring business and performance.